osuosl/timesync-node/README.md

 ```

 To build the api specification docs run the following commands (it is very
-similar to building the timesync-node docs)
+similar to building the timesync-node docs):

 ```
 $ pip install -r requirements.txt